Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A high-sensitivity CRP test (hs-CRP) may be used to measure your heart disease risk even if you seem healthy.
 It can find much smaller changes in CRP levels than the regular CRP test.

 Symptoms of sepsis may include fever and chills, headache, pain, nausea, vomiting, confusion, rash, and shortness of breath.
 The level of CRP in your blood goes up within a few hours of a serious infection.
 CRP levels can also rise when you have a viral infection.
 But they don’t go as high as during a bacterial infection.

 Your provider may also order the test if he or she thinks you have an inflammatory condition or an autoimmune disease, such as rheumatoid arthritis.
 CRP levels are higher in people with these conditions.
 This test may also be used to watch flare-ups and recovery.
 Symptoms of rheumatoid arthritis include joint swelling and pain, morning stiffness, tiredness, weight loss, and low-grade fevers.

 If you are being treated for a long-term inflammatory condition or an infection, this test may be used to see if the treatment is working.

 The more specialized CRP test for heart disease risk is not covered in this article.

 Erythrocyte sedimentation rate, or ESR, test.
 Like the CRP, this test measures inflammation.
-It's not as sensitive as the CRP, but it's easy to do and gives additional information, so many doctors will order it at the same time.
+It's not as sensitive as the CRP, but it's easy to do and gives additional information, so many healthcare providers will order it at the same time.

 Antinuclear antibody (ANA) test.
 The ANA test measures autoantibodies that attack your cells.
 This is important in the diagnosis of some autoimmune diseases.